 Smidt Heart Institute has established a reputation for excellent outcomes.
 To promote better outcomes in the medical community at large, the institute offers a variety of education programs for physicians, nurses, trainees and students.

 Grand Rounds and Conferences

 The following clinical teaching conferences for physicians are held regularly during the year:

-- Cardiac Catheterization Conference: Weekly, on Tuesdays; 12:00 noon
+- Cardiac Catheterization Conference: weekly, on Wednesdays; 7:30 a.m.

-The Division of Cardiology offers Cardiovascular Fellowship Training Programs, which include:
+The Division of Cardiology offers several clinical and research training programs, which include: